w-duffy/email-agent/README.md

 ---

 **Note**: This is an MVP implementation.
-Future versions will include advanced features like multi-tenant support, custom knowledge base integration, and enhanced AI model fine-tuning capabilities.
+Future versions will include advanced features like multi-tenant support, custom knowledge base integration, enhanced AI model fine-tuning capabilities, and integration with email providers.